Ranking the 10 Colleges That Have Produced the Best PGA Tour AlumniOctober 28, 2014

 Stanford University may not have the kinds of numbers other colleges do in terms of players on the PGA Tour, but when one of those players is Tiger Woods, quality certainly trumps quantity.

-In years gone by, Stanford produced great names like Bob Rosburg and Sandy Tatum, but obviously there has been no one like Woods and his 14 major titles.
+In years gone by, Stanford produced great names like Tom Watson, Bob Rosburg and Sandy Tatum, but obviously there has been no one like Woods and his 14 major titles.

 Notah Begay won four times on the PGA Tour before becoming a member of Golf Channel's broadcast crew.